RosaleeKnight/study-notes/information-technology-terminology.md

 **Small Outline Dual-inline Memory Module (SODIMM):** A small–form factor memory module based on DIMM principles and designed for the mobile computing sector.

 **Smartcard:** A security card that resembles a credit card with an integrated circuit embedded in the card.

+**Smurf Attack:** An ICMP broadcast attack in which the sender spoofs the target’s IP address.

+**Social Engineering:** The use of deception to obtain information or manipulate people in an attempt in obtain confidential information or access.

+**Software as a Service (SaaS):** A type of cloud service that handles the task of managing software and its deployment, and includes the platform and infrastructure as well.

+**Software-defined Networking (SDN):** Cloud-based service that manages logical network connections in place of physical networking hardware such as switches and routers.

+**Solenoid:** In daisy-wheel printers, the small electromechanical hammer that strikes the back of the petal containing the character.

+**Solid-state Drive (SSD):** A drive that has no moving parts but uses flash memory to emulate a conventional hard disk drive.

+**Solid-state hybrid drive (SSHD):** A conventional HDD manufactured with a substantial amount of flash memory–like solid-state storage aboard.

+**Sound Card:** An expansion card that allows the computer to play high-quality music through speakers or headphones.

+**Source Code:** The programming code that was used to write and compile the software.

+**Southbridge:** The functional part of the chipset that controls non–local-bus communication among components connected to the various I/O buses, including PCI, IDE, USB, RS232, and parallel.

+**Spam:** Unsolicited commercial, illegal, or undesirable emails.

+**Spam gateway:** A device that helps detect and deter malicious spam email.

+**Spanning Tree Protocol (STP):** Protocol used by managed switches to prevent network loops.

+**Spear Phishing:** A phishing attempt in which the source of the email looks like a trusted source so the victim is more susceptible to the attack.

+**Specialize Pass:** The configuration pass in which the operating system is configured for a networking model, user accounts, and computer name.

+**Splitter:** A hardware device that takes one input signal and sends it to several output devices.

+**SSH:** A text-based console for remote access that features encryption and authentication for both the client and server.

+**Stabilizer Bar:** A small metal bar on a printer that holds the printer carriage as it crosses the page.

+**Stakeholder:** A person who has a primary interest in or responsibility for a business unit in an organization.